rweldzius/PSC7475_S2025/README.md

 How does class size affect educational outcomes?
 What changes individuals' attitudes on gay marriage?
 What is the best way to predict election outcomes?
 What drives the onset of civil wars?
 Social scientists have tackled these questions (and numerous others!) using quantitative data and...**quantitative methods**.
 This course will equip students with essential analytical tools for conducting similar social science research, including causal inference, measurement techniques, and prediction models.
 Mastery of these methods is crucial for understanding complex social phenomena, enabling students to produce robust, reliable research and make informed decisions in their respective fields.

 Beyond academia, leaders in government, private firms, and non-profits continue to invest heavily in data scientists to learn about their clients, users, and platforms.
-Data scientists at these institutions are essentially applied social scientists and employ many of the same techniques you will learn in this course.
+Data scientists employed at these respective institutions are essentially applied social scientists and utilize many of the same methods you will learn in this course.

 So, you might be asking yourself, how is this course different from PSC 4175 "Intro to Data Science" or ECON 3137 "Intro to Econometrics" or STAT 1230 "Intro to Statistics"?
-Great question.
-There is surely plenty of overlap.
-In the latter two classes, you might receive more attention to the mathematics that underpin the theory.
+Great question!
+There is certainly plenty of overlap.
+In the latter two courses, you might receive more attention to the mathematics that underpin the theory.
 In the former (taught by Prof. Weldzius), the focus is more on predictive models of data science.
-In this class, you will still receive ample treatment of theory and classes on prediction, but it will always be applied to social science research.
-Moreover, you will learn to code in the open-source program `R`, providing another skillset for the post-graduate job market.
+Similar to these courses, in this course you will some treatment of theory and prediction; but along the way we will apply the lessons directly to social science research.
+If you learned one of the theories or methods in a previous course, use this time to perfect your understanding or dig deeper into its treatment in social science research.

 **Class time and location**: M/W/F 12:50-13:40 in Bartley Hall 032.